gonner22/app-telestai/README.md

 7. The user should review their device screen and confirm when prompted.

-   **A new app called "AI Power Grid" will appear in the main menu of your device.**
+   **A new app called "Telestai" will appear in the main menu of your device.**

 ## This application adheres with Ledger latest application guidelines

 ## Are you testing a Ledger device application?
-- [Go on Discord](https://discord.gg/W9D8j6HCtC) to chat with developer support and the developer community.
+- [Go on Discord](https://discord.com/invite/VmFXfHnZE5) to chat with developer support and the developer community.